Inbound Marketing Blogfor Manufacturers and Healthcare Companies

-With the first case declared back in early December 2019, the coronavirus has survived the entirety of 2020.
+With the first case declared back in early December 2019, the coronavirus survived the entirety of 2020 and 2021.
 This has created devastating effects for the economy and has led many B2B businesses to either shut down operations or scramble to conduct business in new ways.

 As a result, salespeople have had to change their course and adapt to remote and virtual practices.
 However, many of the changes were long overdue for B2B sellers using outdated tactics, and it has forced both people and businesses to be more cognizant of their digital presence.

 So, before we pass over into a new year and start over once more, take a look at these 2022 digital B2B sales trends that will play an important role in your strategy.